Paraboloid: Elliptic paraboloid

 If a = b, an elliptic paraboloid is a circular paraboloid or paraboloid of revolution.
 It is a surface of revolution obtained by revolving a parabola around its axis.

-Obviously, a circular paraboloid contains circles.
+A circular paraboloid contains circles.
 This is also true in the general case (see Circular section).

 From the point of view of projective geometry, an elliptic paraboloid is an ellipsoid that is tangent to the plane at infinity.